 The purpose of this Team is to share information and recommend timely and effective response plans for intervening with students who have been identified as being at-risk to themselves or others.
-The Care Team meets throughout the fall and spring semesters to ensure that there is a forum for discussing student-related behavioral concerns that leads to coordinated institutional action.
+The Care(s) Team meets throughout the fall and spring semesters to ensure that there is a forum for discussing student-related behavioral concerns that leads to coordinated institutional action.
 More information regarding the Care Team may be obtained by contacting the Dean of Students Office at (585) 245-5706.

-Personal Safety Committee
+Advisory Committee on Personal Safety